keer707/Auralin-Phase-II-clinical-trial_DataWrangling/README.md

 - Define: convert the assessments into defined cleaning tasks.
 - Code: convert those definitions to code and run that code.
 - Test: test your dataset, visually or with code, to make sure cleaning operations worked.

+> Store the cleaned dataframes into separate files for further visualization